-The MA TESOL program regularly presents public lectures and other events that bring noted experts, researchers, writers, and practitioners to The New School.
-Our public programs create a forum in which ESOL professionals can connect, share ideas, and collaborate.
+The MA TESOL program regularly presents public lectures, webinars, and other events that bring noted experts, researchers, writers, and practitioners to The New School.
 Use the Events calendar to find links to upcoming and archived public programs.

 New York, NY firstname.lastname@example.org